Social and environmental policy

 - We buy 100% recycled toilet paper and tissue paper from the social enterprise Who Gives a Crap, who donate 50% of profits to WaterAid to build toilets and improve sanitation in the developing world.

 - Our flowers are purchased through The Beautiful Bunch, a floral delivery service that provides direct support to young women from refugee backgrounds, enabling them to access vital training and employment opportunities.
-All of the women who work with the Beautiful Bunch participate in the training program, .
+All of the women who work with the Beautiful Bunch participate in the training program, Many Hands .
 The program provides 8 weeks of practical, hands-on learning through a series of workshops run in partnership with industry experts.

 7. Maintenance and cleaning